aidalgo/multi-agent-ai-foundry/README.md

 Solution overview
 </h2>

-The solution leverages Azure OpenAI Service, Azure Container Apps, Azure Cosmos DB, and Azure Container Registry to create an intelligent automation pipeline.
-It uses a multi-agent approach where specialized AI agents work together to plan, execute, and validate tasks based on user input.
+The solution leverages Azure OpenAI Service and Azure AI Foundry to create an intelligent automation pipeline through a console interface.
+It uses a multi-agent approach where specialized AI agents work together to plan, execute, and validate tasks based on user input through an interactive command-line interface.

 ### Solution architecture
 |![image](./docs/images/readme/architecture.png)|